WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Rear-engine riding mowers and lawn tractors are self-propelled and are generally designed for mowing grass.
-Rear-engine riding mowers are used for lawns up to an acre in size while lawn tractors are generally used for areas larger than one acre.
-Although both may offer options such as a sweeper or snow thrower attachments, they are not powerful enough to pull a plow or other earthwork attachment.
+Rear-engine riding mowers and lawn tractors are self-propelled and generally designed for mowing grass.
+They are typically used for lawns up to an acre in size, while lawn tractors are usually better suited for areas larger than one acre.
+Although both may accommodate attachments such as sweepers or snow throwers, they are not powerful enough to pull a plow or other heavy earthwork equipment.

-Garden tractors are designed to supply power for home lawn, garden, and yard attachments such as moldboard plows, tillers, cultivators, snow throwers, sweepers, leaf mulchers, etc. Garden tractors are generally used for areas larger than two acres.
+Garden tractors are designed to supply power for home lawn, garden, and yard attachments, including moldboard plows, tillers, cultivators, snow throwers, sweepers, and leaf mulchers.
+They are generally used for areas larger than two acres.

-Walk-behind mowers should be used in areas that can't be mowed with a larger mower.
+Walk-behind mowers should be used in areas that cannot be reached or efficiently mowed with a larger mower.

 Clothing protects the mower operator from thrown objects and sun exposure.
-Dress properly for the job, wearing long pants, and close-fitting clothes.
-Tie back long hair and don't wear anything that could become entangled in the moving parts of the mower.
-Always wear sturdy, non-slip soled shoes or boots.
+Wear long pants and close-fitting clothing.
+Tie back long hair, and avoid anything that could become entangled in moving parts.
+Always wear sturdy shoes or boots with non-slip soles.

-Safety glasses or goggles protect the eyes from dust, dirt, trash, and small rocks thrown by the blade.
+Safety glasses or goggles protect the eyes from dust, dirt, debris, and small rocks thrown by the blades.

-Earplugs protect hearing from engine and blade noises.
+Earplugs protect hearing from engine and blade noise.

-Don't operate equipment under the influence of medication because it can impair one's ability to safely use the equipment.
+Do not operate equipment under the influence of medication that may impair your ability to safely use the machine.

-Protect hands when handling blades and other items which might be sharp, contain nicks, or have metal burrs on the edges.
+Protect your hands when handling blades or other items that may be sharp, nicked, or have metal burrs on the edges.

-Shut off the engine and remove the battery cable when making any repairs or adjustments.
+Always shut off the engine and remove the battery cable before making any repairs or adjustments.

 Read the operator's manual to find out where the controls are located and how they function.
 Every mower is different.
 Check for additional safety instructions in the operator's manual and know how to stop the machine quickly.